 Notice: Please Keep your email address up to date.
 The NCRCB will use your email address as the primary source of providing you with information including your license renewal reminder.

-Notice: To Individuals with military training in Respiratory Care and their spouses please click and review NC General Statute 93B-15.1
+Notice: To Individuals with military training in Respiratory Care and their spouses please click here and review the approved requirements per the NC General Statute 93B-15.1

 New Office Location